ivy-net/ivynet-docs/docs/client/clientDocs.md

   - Any AVS that offers a /metrics endpoint a la EigenLayer's metrics documentation.
   In the future, this scope will broaden to Symbiotic, L1s, L2s, etc.
 - **Machine**:
-  - The server (baremetal or virtual) running the Ivynet client.
+  - The server (bare metal or virtual) running the Ivynet client.
 - **Client**:
   - The software itself, separated from the machine in order to accommodate future container management software like Kubernetes.

-## Functionalties
+## Functionalities

 ### Scan for active Nodes